yuhanj/yuhanj.github.io/essays/ui_frameworks.md

   Semantic UI is so neat and flexible.
 The class names for the elements are the same as the English language.
 For example, if I want to insert a menu to my web page, I can write ```class="ui menu"```.
 If I don't want the border between the items, I can change the class name to ```class="ui borderless menu"```.
 Even more, Semantic UI supports customized styles outside of the built-in UI designs.
 If I want to make my borderless menu have a light green background color, I can either put ```style="background-color: lightgreen;"``` in the headline of my menu, or change the settings in my CSS stylesheet.

   Using UI frameworks is like making salads with the sauces.
 If I want to make a Caesar salad, with all the sauces from the UI frameworks, I don't need to make mayonnaise again by myself.
-However, I can still make my salad unique by changing the ratio of ingredients and some special seasoning.
+However, I can still make my salad unique by changing the ratio of ingredients and adding some special seasonings.
 UI frameworks give us an easy way to create our work, but the result is all upon us.